ultralytics/ultralytics/docs/en/models/yolo-human.md

 ### Val Usage

 Validate trained YOLOv8n-human model accuracy on the COCO8-human dataset.
-No argument need to passed as the `model` retains it's training `data` and arguments as model attributes.
+No argument need to passed as the `model` retains it's training `data="coco8-human"` and arguments as model attributes.

 !!!
 Example